whiteoctober/PablodipAdminModuleBundle/docs/advanced-usage.md

     $listAction = $this->getAction("list");
     $listAction->setOption("sort_default", "lastName");

-## Custom form fields
+## Configuring form fields

 By default, the module will render you textboxes, checkboxes and drop-downs for dates, all worked out from the value you set for `template`.
 However, you can instruct it to use any of [Symfony2's form types](http://symfony.com/doc/current/reference/forms/types.html) thanks to the `form_type` property!
 You can also pass through settings for these types.
 Here's an example:

     $modelFields->add(array(
         'votesPercent' => array(